polterguy/polterguy.github.io/documentation/magic/components/cache/index.md

 The default cache service implementation stores items in memory.
-This implies that you should be conservative when you choose to cache things, and only cache parts that are absolutely crucial to cache, to avoid exhausting your server's memory.
+This implies that you should be conservative when you choose to cache things, and only cache parts that are absolutely crucial to cache to avoid exhausting your server's memory.
 In addition this results in that your cache is not shared among multiple server instances.
 If you want to use an out of process cache implementation that scales better, you can see [how to use a NoSQL caching service here](/documentation/magic.data.cql/).